dustmop/rasterjs/README.md

 * Pixel based, hard edges, no anti-aliasing
 * Limited palette, default 64 colors, expandable to 256
-* Runs in multiple places: in browser, in sdl, on raspberry pi
+* Runs in multiple places: in browser, in node.js, on raspberry pi
 * Easy utilities for saving gifs and pngs
-* Colors presets for machines such as the NES, ZX Spectrum, Pico-8, Gameboy, DOS
+* Colors presets for machines such as the NES, ZX Spectrum, Pico-8, Gameboy, DOS, and more
-* Handy algorithms for immitating classic rendering routines
+* Features that immitate ancient hardware such as color attributes, and rasterization interrupts

 # Example Usage